Applicability of the Student Rules, policies and procedures

 Requirement to attend and complete prescribed work

-(2) Students must abide by the Professional Behaviour Procedure set in out in the Workplace-based placements.
+(2) Students must abide by the Faculty's Professional Behaviour Procedures set in out in the Workplace-based placements.

 (4) Leave is administered and managed as outlined in the UWA Optometry Student Orientation Handbook.